 The study is organized into five main chapters.
 Each chapter of the study addresses a specific theme.
 The first chapter deals an introduction to the subject matter of the study, statement of the problem, the objectives, operational definition of key terms in the study, significance of the study, limitation of the study, and scope of the study.
 Chapter two includes a review of literature regarding the topic of the study, the impact of bullying on the academic performance of students in school environment and explored the gap of the study.
 The third chapter explains research design and methodology used in assessing the impact of bulling on the academic performance of students.
 The fourth chapter presents data analysis and interpretation about the impact of bullying on the academic performance of students.
-The fifth chapter gives the recommendations and conclusions of the present study and some suggestions for prevention of bullying and creating safe school environment for student's better academic performance.
+The fourth chapter present study and some suggestions for prevention of bullying and creating safe school environment for student's better academic performance.